SirYanshu/utr-parser/README.md

 🎾 UTR Tennis Match Parser

 A simple web tool that converts UTR (Universal Tennis Rating) HTML files into organized CSV spreadsheets containing all your match data.

 What Does This Tool Do?

 The UTR Parser extracts tennis match information from UTR HTML files and converts it into a clean, organized CSV file that you can open in Excel, Google Sheets, or any spreadsheet application.

 How to Use

 Step 1: Get Your UTR HTML File

-Go to your UTR profile on the UTR website
+- Go to your UTR profile on the UTR website
-Navigate to your match history/results page
+- Navigate to your match history/results page
-Save the page as an HTML file:
+- Save the page as an HTML file:

   Chrome/Edge: Right-click → "Save as" → Choose "Webpage, Complete"
   Firefox: Right-click → "Save Page As" → Choose "Web Page, complete"
   Safari: File menu → "Save As" → Choose "Web Archive"

 Step 2: Upload and Parse

-Visit the UTR Parser website
+- Visit the UTR Parser website
-Click the upload area or drag your HTML file onto it Click "Parse & Download CSV"
+- Click the upload area or drag your HTML file onto it
+- Click "Parse & Download CSV".
 Your CSV file will automatically download

 Step 3: View Your Results
-Open the downloaded CSV file in any spreadsheet application to see your organized match data.
+- Open the downloaded CSV file in any spreadsheet application to see your organized match data.

 What Information Gets Extracted?

 The CSV file contains three columns:

-Date: When the match was played (date and time)
+- Date: When the match was played (date and time)
-Player: Your information including name, UTR rating, and set scores
+- Player: Your information including name, UTR rating, and set scores
-Opponent: Opponent's information including name, UTR rating, and set scores
+- Opponent: Opponent's information including name, UTR rating, and set scores

 Example Output:
 ```